+Figure 11: Distribution of employment hubs and locations KEY London Borough of Tower Hamlets boundary Central Activities Zone & Canary Wharf Town / district centres London Legacy Development Corporation Primary Preferred Office Location Secondary Preferred Office Location Central Activities Zone (Zone C) Strategic Industrial Location Local Industrial Location Local Employment Location Water space CITY OF LONDON CENTRAL ACTIVITIES ZONE MUDCHUTE PARK Map produced by Urban Graphics $\binom{N}{N}$

+5.10 Additional office floorspace forms a substantial element of the borough's future employment projections.
+Canary Wharf and the City Fringe contain a high proportion of primary and large floorplate offices which form part of globally-significant employment clusters.
+As such, these areas need to be protected and supported to ensure the delivery of sufficient high quality employment land to meet borough-wide needs.
+This will be achieved through the designation of Preferred Office Locations (POLs)41.

-- 5.11 The Central Activities Zone (CAZ) and the north of the Isle of Dogs (including Canary Wharf) has been subdivided into three distinct zones(41).
-Commercial core areas (zone A) are deemed to be unsuitable locations for housing or other uses which would undermine the strategic functions of the CAZ and the north of Isle of Dogs(42).
-Employment and defined strategic functions/uses must be given greater weight than residential (zone B) or equal weight to residential use (zone C which only applies within the CAZ). - 5.12 Part 1 of the policy identifies the borough's Primary POL (zone A) which corresponds with the "commercial core area" of the north of the Isle of Dogs.
-This area has a high concentration of significant office functions, with high levels of activity and accessibility to London and the wider region. - 5.13 The Secondary POL (zone B) covers parts of the City Fringe and north of the Isle of Dogs.
+5.11 The Central Activities Zone (CAZ) and the north of the Isle of Dogs (including Canary Wharf) has been subdivided into three distinct areas zones42.
+Commercial core areas (zone A Primary POL) are deemed to be unsuitable locations for housing or other uses which would undermine the strategic functions of the CAZ and the north of Isle of Dogs43.
+Employment and defined strategic functions/uses must be given greater weight than residential (zone B Secondary POL) or equal weight to residential use (tertiary areas within the CAZ zone C - which only applies within the CAZ).

+5.12 Part 1 of the policy identifies the borough's Primary POL (zone A) which corresponds with the "commercial core area" of the north of the Isle of Dogs.
+This area has a high concentration of significant office functions, with high levels of activity and accessibility to London and the wider region.

+5.13 The Secondary POL (zone B) covers parts of the City Fringe and north of the Isle of Dogs.
 These areas are also key existing or potential employment locations with offices and other strategic functions as the dominant land use.
-However, in contrast to the Primary POL, residential uses will be acceptable so long as they do not undermine the supply of offices and other strategic uses and do not utilise more than 25% of the proposed site area.
+However, in contrast to the Primary POL, residential uses will be acceptable so long as they do not undermine the supply of offices and other strategic uses. and do not utilise more than 25% of the proposed site area.
 This approach seeks to ensure residential development does not prejudice the future intensification of employment floorspace or undermine the predominant employment function of these areas.
-This will help achieve a sensitive transition between the Primary POL and surrounding areas. - 5.14 The remainder of the CAZ which is outside of the Secondary POL (zone C) contains a more diverse range of uses and is more peripheral to the 'commercial core areas'.
-Within this zone, proposals should consist of or provide a significant quantum of employment floorspace relative to the surrounding context of the site (a split of approximately 50% employment and other strategic CAZ uses and 50% other uses which may include residential will be encouraged).
+This will help achieve a sensitive transition between the Primary POL and surrounding areas.

+5.14 The remainder of the CAZ which is outside of the Secondary POL (the CAZ tertiary area zone C) contains a more diverse range of uses and is more peripheral to the 'commercial core areas'.
+Within this zone, proposals should consist of or provide a significant quantum of employment floorspace or other strategic CAZ uses relative to the surrounding context of the site although (a split of approximately 50% employment and other strategic CAZ uses and 50% other uses which may include residential will be encouraged).
+The proportion of uses will be negotiated on a site by site basis in accordance with parts 1 and 2, with the objective of maximising office and CAZ uses in line with the London Plan and the evidence set out in the Preferred Office Locations Boundary Review.